teaching-on-testbeds/hello-cosmos/index.md

 In this window, select the end time for your reservation, then click "Submit".

+Depending on the timing of your reservation (less than 12 hours in advance or not),

+* your reservation may be approved immediately (and you will get an email notification that it is approved)
+* your reservation may be approved at the beginning of the slot (and you will get an email notification that it is approved)
+* or it may be submitted and "pending", and you will get email notification about approval the day before.

+>[!NOTE]
+>It is possible for you or someone else to request a time slot, even if it is "pending" for someone else.
+In case of a conflict - two users request the same resource at the same time - conflicts will be resolved based on how much time you've already used over the last two weeks.
+Those who have used less time will be more likely to have their requests approved for conflicting slots.
+Thus, you should be careful not to reserve time and then let it go unused - any time that you reserve will "count" against you in case of a conflict.

 ## Start an experiment

 At the beginning of your reservation, you are ready to run an experiment on COSMOS!